-Then the mob guy who never was finally gets his chance.
+Then the mob guy who never gets his chance.

 Lou stumbles upon a pile of cocaine and an eager customer.
 For the first time, he’s got real money in his hands, enough to replace his frayed old outfit with a sharp white suit and $200 fedora.
 He also latches onto Sally (Susan Sarandon), a young and beautiful but weary import from Saskatchewan who wants to be a blackjack dealer but is stuck shucking oysters at a casino raw bar.

 Through a series of plot twists, Lou ends up as Sally’s protector and, briefly, as her lover.
 And the bottom-rung bum whose responsibility was once limited to fetching condoms for his boss now gets that late-in-life chance to amount to something.